Please use your Google account to login to TrackView.

 Once there is an event occurred on Device "Home" (e.g. the screen is unlocked on Device "Home"), you can instantly see the notification received on Device "mycell":

 The alert message also comes with a sound and a vibration.
-To disable the sound notification, the "Mute Alert Notification" on Device "mycell" need to be checked (The vibration will still be on):
+To disable the sound, the "Mute Alert Messages" on Device "mycell" need to be checked (The vibration will still be on):

 The Motion & Sound Detection feature uses the camera and microphone on your mobile device or PC to detect movements or unusual sound in the surrounding area using our advanced motion & sound detection algorithm.